learn-co-curriculum/redux-delete-codealong/readme.md

 There is a problem though.
 What if you have multiple todos with the same text?
 With this set up, every todo that matches `action.payload` will be filtered out.

-To get around this, instead of filtering just text, it would be better if we gave our Todos specific IDs.
+To fix this, we can give our Todos specific IDs and filter on those instead.

 #### Give each Todo an id

 A Todo should have an id the moment it gets created.
-So, we know that our reducer creates the Todo when a CREATE_TODO action is dispatched.
-Let's update the code in there so that it also adds an id.
+Since the Todo is created in our reducer when a CREATE_TODO action is dispatched, let's update that code so that it also adds an id.

 ```javascript
 // ./src/reducers/manageTodo.js